ggauranshi-03/SLAKSHNA-FL/README.md

 ```

 During training, honest nodes (`node-1`, `node-3`) will evaluate `node-2`'s proposal via cosine similarity in `ml_engine.py`, observe a drop in alignment, slash its `state["alpha"]` trust score, and exclude `node-2` from the elected validator committee (`get_elected_committee`).

+---

+## 📄 License

+This project is licensed under the **Apache License 2.0** — see the [LICENSE](file:///mnt/disk1/slakshna/slakshnaFL/SLAKSHNA/LICENSE) file for details.